Changing narratives about the Amazonia, its people and its future

 ICAA

-We are working together with the Instituto Cultural Amazônia do Amanhã (ICAA) to promote the cultural heritage and sustainability of Amazonian communities, helping them to promote their work beyond Brazil.
+Nowadays, Liane is fully dedicated to the Instituto Cultural Amazônia do Amanhã (ICAA), which promotes the cultural heritage and sustainability of Amazonian communities, helping them to promote their work beyond Brazil.

 Learn more